iamfaqeehhokyky/Website-Scrapper/README.md

 # Website-Scrapper

 This Python program scrapes data from a website using the Beautiful Soup library.
-It includes methods to extract links and images from a page, and saves the data to text files.
+It includes methods to extract links and images from the website page, and saves the data to text files.
+See samples in the `scrapped_data` folder.

 ## Installation